TomaszWoloszyn983/mood-design-gift-shop/README.md

 ## **4. Features.**

 ### Home Page

+Home Page contains informations about the Mood Designs history and lastest news and events organized by the Mood Designs team.

 ![Home Page](documentation/images/home_page.jpg)

 ### Navigation Bar

-All sections are clearly and simply arranged inside the navigation bar which allows for an easy access to applications section depending on whether the user is logged in or not.
+All sections are clearly and simply arranged inside the navigation bar which allows for an easy access to applications sections.

 ![Desctop Navbar](documentation/images/desctop_navbar.jpg)

 ![Mobile Navbar](documentation/images/mobile_navbar.jpg)

 ### Post

+Post section displays news and events taking place in the Mood Designs workshop.
+This section can be updated by the admin users.

 ![Post](documentation/images/homepage_post.jpg)

 ### Footer

+Footer contains The Mood Designs address, social media links and contact details.
+It also contains an input field where the user can sign up to newsletter.

 ![Footer](documentation/images/footer.jpg)

 ### Shop Page

-Shop Page displays the list of products available in the Shop
+Shop Page displays the list of products available in the Shop.
+From here users can add product to the shopping basket.

 ![Shop Page](documentation/images/shop_page.jpg)